FGasper/p5-Net-Curl-Promiser/README.md

 # SEE ALSO

+Try [Net::Curl::Easier](https://metacpan.org/pod/Net::Curl::Easier) for a more polished variant of Net::Curl::Easy.

 [Net::Curl::Simple](https://metacpan.org/pod/Net::Curl::Simple) implements a similar idea to this module but doesn’t return promises.
 It has a more extensive interface that provides a more “perlish” experience than [Net::Curl::Easy](https://metacpan.org/pod/Net::Curl::Easy).